fergusq/tampio/README.md

     kivan kaverin kuvaukseksi asetetaan teksti "Hän on kiva"

+A special type of assignment is the increment statement, which adds a value to a variable.

+    [lval/partitive] kasvatetaan [expression/adessive]

+For example:

+    loistavaa laskuria kasvatetaan yhdellä
+    nykyisen pelaajan pisteitä kasvatetaan 100:lla

 There is also a special syntax to add a new item to a list, implemented as a method of the array class.
 It is similar to the assignment syntax, but the verb is `lisätään` instead of `asetetaan`.